 Perhaps shoppers who only know how to cook pasta are preparing for Italy to disappear

 The changes are everywhere.
 Teachers are sharing their contact details with students in order to be able to instruct them remotely, previously a taboo idea for many in their attempt to strictly separate work and private life.
 Churches are holding services entirely online.
 “Ghost” music concerts (be it pop or classical) are being played in empty theatres and broadcast for free.
-Tomorrow Lead Dev Live will kick off, one of many free online events created to replace a cancelled in-presence conference, and already has 5,000 people signed up.
+Tomorrow Lead Dev Live will kick off, one of many free online events created to replace a cancelled in-presence conference; over 10,000 people have signed up.
 Localised small interest groups have switched to online.

 Before Corona, aficionados would probably have told you that these events can only be conducted in-person.
 Isn’t the entire purpose of church, or a software conference, physically coming together to socialise, interact and exchange ideas?
 Live-recorded music concerts were always just a flavour of recorded music.
 Homeschooling is/was either banned or vaguely tolerated in most countries.
 But when it’s virtual or nothing, virtual suddenly has virtue.